Cebu customs & traditional practices...

 The things that is most peculiar among Cebuanos (or Filipinos in general) is that although they are not totally convinced that a particular is actually effective or not, they still carry on with it with the hope that some good things will come...

 For example, some are the following quirky ones:

 Of course, it is a universal truth that each culture has its own mysterious and unfathomable belief systems and cultural variations.

 If you have some comments regarding Cebu customs & traditional beliefs, you may write it below.
 But if you have a great story to tell, you may write and send it to Cebu Bluewaters for publication.
 Your contribution will be gladly welcomed and credited here.

 Hoping you were enjoying this page.
 Keep surfing...

-If you are a bookworm, have passion, or just loves to read fun books, use the world's most trusted book company AbeBooks.com.
+If you are a great reader, have passion, or just loves to read fun books, use the world's most trusted book company AbeBooks.com.
 Search all BESTSELLERS that you can find at this online bookstore from among its millions of collections...